reshmaekka/ML-Project/README.md

 # ML-Project
-in this project we create a house price prediction model for a company in this project we analyze the data, and also clean the data ,and process the data we took 80% of data for traing and 20% data for testing we looked for different correlations we tried attribute combination
+in this project we create a house price prediction model for a company we analyze the data, and also clean the data ,and process the data we took 80% of data for traing and 20% data for testing we looked for different correlations we tried attribute combination